SpongeBobSun/CircleImageView/README.md

 #CircileImageView
-CircleImageView is a circle image view (that's bullshit).
+CircleImageView is a circle image view (that's nonsense).

 It's a lightweight widget and compatible with other image loading libraries, like ImageLoader & DummyPicLoader (Oh my beloved DPL).